 - It is linked to data in such a manner that if the data are changed, the digital signature is invalidated.”

 For a trivial action, If the purported sender of an email consent denies sending it, there may be little, if any, harm.
 However, the same may not be true for a major transaction or corporate change.
-In such case, the requirement of a manual signature seems prudent.
+In such case, the requirement of a manual signature (on a form that can be scanned and sent to the corporation by email) seems prudent.
 Because it may be too much trouble to determine where an email consent would or would not be appropriate, I generally disfavor unanimous written consents by email without use of manual signatures or unique digital signatures.